sorinirimies/mobiledevice-mcp-zed-extension/.github/CI_CD_GUIDE.md

 # CI/CD Quick Reference Guide

-This guide provides a quick reference for the CI/CD workflows and commands used in the Mobile Device MCP Server project.
+This guide provides a quick reference for the simplified CI/CD workflows used in the Mobile Device MCP Server project.

 ## 🚀 Quick Start